desktop computer with Claim MD website on the screen

 Another important thing to know: you always submit claims through your LOCAL insurance product.
 For example: I am contracted with Blue Cross Blue Shield thru my local BCBS of Illinois (BCBSIL).
 I can also submit claims for patients with BCBS of TX, BCBS of Alabama, Florida Blue, etc. These claims still get submitted to my local BCBS using payer ID 00621.

-You can also manually input the payer name and payer ID on each claim you complete, but adding them here makes it easier to find your most frequently used ones.
+You can also manually input the payer name and payer ID on each claim you complete.
+But adding them here makes it easier to find your most frequently used ones.

 My Profile